 School of Echocardiography Admissions & Application

-The echocardiography program’s diverse applicant pool attracts college or allied health school graduates, professionals seeking a career change, or health professionals with a desire to advance their health care education.
+Saint Luke's School of Echocardiography’s diverse applicant pool attracts college or allied health school graduates, professionals seeking a career change, or health professionals with a desire to advance their health care education.

 All coursework and degrees must be obtained from an approved institution of the Higher Learning Commission (HLC) and/or an approved Regional Accrediting Agency.

 The program has a limited number of available positions and does not allow open enrollment options.
 Acceptance is not guaranteed.

 - Application deadline: 2nd Friday in March, annually

 Applicants must meet one of the following requirements:

 - Be a graduate of a 24-month accredited allied health program

 - Other approved allied health programs

 - Have a 4-year Bachelor’s degree from a regionally/nationally accredited institution